Tahoe Regional Planning Agency: Angora Fire/Caldor Fire and backlash against TRPA

 There is continuing disagreement regarding ground cover within 30 ft of structures.
-In certain cases, TRPA regulations require ground cover to provide protection from soil erosion on disturbed soil.
-Ground cover may often be lawn or other landscaping, however site-specific native vegetation, or naturally occurring forest litter such as a thin layer of pine needles or wood chips, is generally the environmentally preferable alternative, and is more cost-effective and easier to maintain.
+In certain cases, TRPA regulations require ground cover to protect disturbed soil from soil erosion.
+Ground cover may often be lawn or other landscaping; however, site-specific native vegetation or naturally occurring forest litter, such as a thin layer of pine needles or wood chips, is generally the environmentally preferable alternative and is more cost-effective and easier to maintain.
 While some groups argue that utilizing pine needles and wood chips as ground cover up to the 30-foot perimeter of a structure is a violation of California Public Resources Code 4291 requiring defensible space in California, a 0.5 to 1 in covering of forest litter (duff layer), once decay has taken place, is not sufficient to carry a flame intense enough to burn structures from a distance of 30-feet away.
-However, freshly applied pine needles remain highly flammable until decomposition has fully occurred.
+However, freshly applied pine needles remain highly flammable until decomposition is complete.
 Regardless, TRPA staff and local fire groups are investigating possible nonflammable or flame-retardant alternatives to provide both soil protection and fire prevention.
-In addition, TRPA staff and board members state they are working with the local fire protection districts to simplify procedures for homeowners to implement defensible space requirements around their homes, and eliminate confusion and possible conflicts regarding TRPA erosion control requirements and defensible space requirements, and to ease restrictions on use of heavy machinery in sensitive areas near communities.
+In addition, TRPA staff and board members state they are working with the local fire protection districts to simplify procedures for homeowners to implement defensible space requirements around their homes, eliminate confusion and possible conflicts regarding TRPA erosion control requirements and defensible space requirements, and ease restrictions on the use of heavy machinery in sensitive areas near communities.
 However, after the Angora Fire, it took the TRPA over 15-years to clarify pine needle removal guidelines, with homeowners and businesses remaining subject to TRPA fines of $5000 or more for removing pine needles beyond 5-feet of a structure (a.k.a.
 Zone 0 space) until 2022 as ground cover within their defensible fire space zone remained in direct contradiction to the 30-foot guidelines for defensible space (Zone 1) that was consistently recommended by the California Department of Forestry and Fire Protection, which explicitly recommends to "remove dead or dry leaves and pine needles".
 The TRPA requires an $83 non-refundable filing fee with any tree removal application, further slowing defensible space creation and arguably prevents lower income residents from defending their space.